MegStClair/MegStClair/README.md

 I'm a software engineer with a unique background.
 After years of working in customer service and a stint as a stay-at-home-mom, I decided to make a career-change and pursue engineering.

-- 🔭 I’m currently working on my portfolio and creating the SRS for my next project, a family manager app
+- 🔭 I’m currently working on creating the SRS for my next project, a family manager app
-- 🌱 I’m learning and practicing React
+- 🌱 I’m learning and practicing React.js
 - :mag: I'm looking for a new opportunity as a full stack or backend developer, with interest in customer facing roles as well!

 📫 How to reach me: